 Given the strategic location of Enfield proximate to the M4 knowledge corridor, there is a significant opportunity for economic and commercial development growth in the town.
 In this regard, a large site on the eastern edge of the town has been designated as a strategic employment site (c.
 31 hectares), suitable for development and use as a data centre or other use compatible with the E1/E3 zoning objective, based on the strategic position of the town and the proximity of the site to the national fibre network optic cable.
-Further, there are two sites in the centre of the town which
+It should also be recognised that Enfield is a multi-modal location with access to a train station.
+This is unique for a town of its size, that is also in close proximity to Dublin and provides an opportunity for the town to expand as well as facilitating further growth.
+Further, there are two sites in the centre of the town which would support consolidation in the urban core.
+There is sufficient capacity in the existing Enfield Business Park to accommodate industrial and enterprise development.
+Employment growth is subject to the capacity of infrastructure and quality of environment to support it.

-To encourage the development of Knowledge orientated enterprise, High Tech, Bio Tech, ICT, Research & Development synergies with third level institutions which may include Maynooth University (MU23), and major employers already established in the sub region (Intel, Hewlett Packard);
+To encourage the development of Knowledge orientated enterprise, High Tech, Bio Tech, ICT, Research & Development synergies with third level institutions which may include Maynooth University (MU), and major employers already established in the sub region (Intel, Hewlett Packard).

-To further key linkages and partnerships with Maynooth University including the branding of the area as a centre of excellence in the knowledge based economy;
+To further key linkages and partnerships with Maynooth University including the branding of the area as a centre of excellence in the knowledge-based economy.